willymcallister/willymcallister.github.io/_articles/thevenin-proof.md

 Thévenin's theorem says a complicated network of resistors and sources, when viewed from a port, can be simplified down to one voltage source and one resistor.

 We cover Thévenin's theorem in two steps.
 In this article we present the proof.
-In the [next article]({{ site.baseurl }}{% link _articles/thevenin-howto.md %}) we turn Thévenin's theorem into a tool for circuit analysis.
+In the [next article]({{ site.baseurl }}{% link _articles/thevenin-howto.md %}) we turn Thévenin's theorem into a practical tool for circuit analysis.

 Written by Willy McAllister.